In this blog, we answer frequently asked questions about SDTM – from its purpose, to SDTM dataset creation, and everything in between.

 What are SDTM variable roles?

 A role category conveys a particular type of information about a variable.
-And variables can have just one role.
+Variables can have just one role.

 - Identifier variables allow the study, subject, domain and sequence number of a record to be identified.